The Study Group Air War 1939-1945 (SGLO)

 It should be emphasized that the SGLO is not excavating crashed aeroplanes.
 For many years now our activities have been in agreement with the Dutch Ministry of Defence.
 Thanks to this good relationship, the SGLO has proven itself to be a reliable and independent organization.
 If necessary, we are able to serve as a knowledge centre for the authorities.

-The SGLO has approximately three hundred members from The Netherlands and abroad.
+The SGLO has approximately four hundred members from The Netherlands and abroad.
 The members are active service man and women, veterans, historians, aeronautical experts, institutes, museums, etc.